elixir-cldr/cldr_calendars/README.md

 ```
 That's interesting.
 The first day of the 2019 year in the ISO Week calendar is actually December 31st, 2018.
 Why is that?

 Week-based calendars can start or end on a given day of the week in a given month.
 But there is a third option: the given day of the week *nearest* to the start or end of the given month.
-This is indicated by the configuration parameter `:min_days`.
-For the `ISO Week` calendar we have `min_days: 4`.
-That means that at least `4` days of the first or last week have to be in the specified `:month` and then we select the nearest day of the week.
+This is indicated by the configuration parameter `:min_days_in_first_week`.
+For the `ISO Week` calendar we have `min_days_in_first_week: 4`.
+That means that at least `4` days of the first or last week have to be in the specified `:month_of_year` and then we select the nearest day of the week.
 Hence it is possible and even common for the gregorian start of the year for a week-based calendar to be up to 6 days before or after the Gregorian start of the year.

 Whats the last week of 2019 in the `ISO Week` calendar?
 ```
- iex> date = Cldr.Calendar.week(2019, 52, Cldr.Calendar.ISOWeek)
+ iex> date = Cldr.Calendar.Interval.week(2019, 52, Cldr.Calendar.ISOWeek)
- #DateRange<%Date{calendar: Cldr.Calendar.ISOWeek, day: 1, month: 52, year: 2019}, %Date{calendar: Cldr.Calendar.ISOWeek, day: 7, month: 52, year: 2019}>
+ #DateRange<~d[2019-W52-1 ISOWeek], ~d[2019-W52-7 ISOWeek]>
 ```
 You'll see that for week-based calendars the date is actually stored as `year, week, day` where the `:month` field of the `Date.t` is actually the week in the year and `:day` is the day in the week.